AhmadHatziq/cs50w/Project 5 - Capstone/capstone/README.md

 The list of dependencies can be found in [`requirements.txt`](https://github.com/AhmadHatziq/cs50w/blob/main/Project%205%20-%20Capstone/capstone/pip_requirements.txt).

+They can be installed with the command:

+`pip install -r pip_requirements.txt`

 The application was developed using a Windows 11 64-bit machine running Anaconda and Python version 3.9.12.

 # How To Run The Application